Skip to Content

 Maui with a Baby

-So many people go to Maui when they are pregnant for their babymoon.
-But, it can also be the perfect place to go after your baby is born.
+So many people go to Maui when they are pregnant for their babymoon, but it can also be the perfect place to go after their baby is born.

 WHERE TO STAY ON MAUI WITH A BABY

-You can really stay anywhere on Maui with a baby.
-Lahaina, Kaanapali and Wailea are great areas if you want to spend most of your time relaxing at a resort.
+You can really stay anywhere in Maui with a baby.
+Lahaina, Kaanapali, and Wailea are great areas if you want to spend most of your time relaxing at a resort.

 My biggest tip for visiting Maui with a baby is to splurge a bit on your accommodations, especially if this is your first baby.

-Attractive blond mother playing with 4 months old baby boy on the beach
+Attractive blond mother playing with four-month-old baby boy on the beach

 So, I suggest finding a place where you can put your baby in a separate area to sleep.
 That could mean an extra bedroom or living room.
 Or, you can put your baby to sleep in your room and then enjoy the living space in the evenings.